 We will attempt to notify you in writing before we assign the debt and authorize the agency to act on the Department’s behalf.
 If, however, we do not have your correct address, you may not receive our notice.

 Once your debt is assigned to an outside collection agency, the Department is no longer actively involved, and you must work with the agency to resolve the debt.
 Collection agencies use a variety of methods to collect the debt, including correspondence by mail and telephone.
 Collection agencies usually will offer a payment plan option.

 Offer in Compromise Program

 Once your debt has become final, the Offer in Compromise program may be the solution for you to consider.
-If you meet the requires of the program and your Offer in Compromise Agreement is accepted, you may be able to settle your debt for less than your current balance due.
+If you meet the requirements of the program and your Offer in Compromise Agreement is accepted, you may be able to settle your debt for less than your current balance due.

 Warning: Debt Collection Scams